UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Measure the transmission frequency accuracy.

-Modify the design to use the TMR0 in 16 bit mode.
+To study in detail this project, you can modify the design to use the TMR0 in 16 bit mode.

 Follow this rubric for writing reports.